camerondubas/daily-programmer/287-easy/README.md

 kaprekar(6174) -> 0
 ```

 Numbers like 3333 would immediately go to 0 under this routine, but since we require at least two different digits in the input, all numbers will eventually reach 6174, which is known as Kaprekar's Constant.
-Watch this video if you're still unclear on how Kaprekar's Routine works.
-What is the largest number of iterations for Kaprekar's Routine to reach 6174?
-That is, what's the largest possible output for your kaprekar function, given a valid input?
-Post the answer along with your solution.